Tam Eastley investigates the life and death of Berlin’s famous revolutionary, “Red Rosa”…

 A Double Murder

-By the end of WWI, Berlin was in chaos.
-Poverty, homelessness, and hunger ran rampant.
-The city was on the brink of civil war, and revolutionary ideas were everywhere.
-Upon the conclusion of the war, Luxemburg was released from prison due to an act of amnesty, using her freedom to immediately dive back into the political conflict.
+By the end of World War One, Berlin was in chaos.
+Poverty, homelessness, and hunger were rampant.
+The city was on the brink of civil war, and revolutionary ideas filled the air.
+Upon the conclusion of the war, Luxemburg was released from prison due to an act of amnesty, and used her freedom to immediately dive back into the political conflict.
 No longer a part of the SPD, Luxemburg, Liebknecht, and their fellow Spartacists, founded the German Communist Party (KPD).

 Considering the notoriety their deaths received, details of their capture and murders are surprisingly varied.
 Some reports say that at the time of their capture, the two were staying at the luxurious Hotel Adlon on Pariser Platz.
 Others say they were staying at the Hotel Eden on what is now Budapester Strasse, while still others place them in an apartment.
 No matter where they were, the two were apprehended and murdered in January 1919.

 The reports on how exactly this happened are again murky.
-Some reports say they were shot in a car on the way to prison.
-Others say Luxemburg was beaten outside the offices of the SPD.
-Some say that she was hit on the head with the butt of a rifle and then dragged into a car half-dead.
+Some reports say they were shot in a car on the way to prison; others say Luxemburg was beaten outside the offices of the SPD; others still say that she was hit on the head with the butt of a rifle and then dragged into a car half-dead.
 Regardless, at the age of forty-seven, she was driven alone to the Landwehr canal in Tiergarten, where she was shot, her body then thrown into the water under the Lichtensteinbrücke.

 Admirers of Luxemburg were stunned in 2009 when Michael Tsokos, head of the Institute of Legal Medicine and Forensic Sciences at Berlin’s Charité Hospital, revealed that Luxemburg’s grave at the Friedrichsfelde Cemetery in Lichtenberg may not, in fact, house Luxemburg’s body.
 Tsokos made further waves when he stated that he suspected a limbless, headless corpse in the basement of the hospital’s medical history museum to be that of Luxemburg.